-Here are the best life insurance companies for people over 50, based on our research:
+Best life insurance companies for people over 50

 |Company||Financial strength rating (AM Best)|

 Haven Life offers term life insurance at affordable prices.
 Policies are purchased online, so if you are looking for a company with strong digital assets, Haven Life may be a good option for you.
-If you feel more comfortable having an in-person agent to discuss your life insurance needs with, or if you are looking for a permanent policy instead of a term one, Haven Life may not be the right choice.
+If you feel more comfortable working with an insurance agent to discuss your life insurance needs or are looking for a permanent (whole life) policy instead of a term one, Haven Life may not be the right choice.

-AIG offers several types of life insurance policies that could be a good fit for people over 50, including term life insurance, universal life and guaranteed issue whole life.
+AIG offers several types of life insurance policies that could be a good fit for people aged 50 and older, including term life insurance, or permanent plans such as universal life and guaranteed issue whole life.
 In fact, AIG boasts that its $250,000 term life policies start at just $14 per month.

 However, you should be aware that AIG’s customer service score from J.D.
-Power is below industry average, which could indicate that customers are often dissatisfied with its customer service.
+Power is below the industry average, which could indicate that customers are often dissatisfied with its level of customer service.
 If budget is your primary concern, AIG could be a good option.

 Mutual of Omaha

-Mutual of Omaha offers both term and whole life insurance policies to people over the age of 50.
+Mutual of Omaha offers both term and whole life insurance policies to consumers aged 50 and above.
 They also ranked fifth overall in the 2020 J.D.
-Power U.S. Life Insurance Study, meaning that its customers are generally satisfied with its customer service.
-The company is also financially strong, with an A+ financial strength rating from AM Best.
+Power U.S. Life Insurance Study, meaning that its policyholders are generally satisfied with its customer service.
+The company is also financially strong, with an A+ (Superior) financial strength rating from AM Best.

 Mutual of Omaha also offers a unique blog called Mutual Cares.
 This is a repository of information geared toward seniors.
 Articles discuss a variety of senior-oriented health topics, ways to stay connected and tips to stay active.